 When you type a search query in the search bar at the top of the screen and hit Enter, Pinterest shows you the best results for that specific keyphrase.

-Here are the search results for “blogging for beginners”, for instance:
+Here are the search results for “blogging tips”, for instance:

 These results are ranked according to how well they match your search query.